matheusfelipeog/beautiful-docs/README.md

 * [Laravel](http://laravel.com/docs) - Easily-readable and well-organized docs.
 Navigation is well formatted and articles are easy to consume. (contributed by [@ToddSmithSalter](https://github.com/toddsmithsalter))
 * [FullCalendar](http://arshaw.com/fullcalendar/docs/) – Concise overview of all APIs on a single page, and in-depth descriptions for each. (contributed by [@gr2m](https://github.com/gr2m/))
 * [Rust Guides](http://doc.rust-lang.org/guide.html) - Rust is a pre-1.0 language with a constantly-changing API, but the docs (written by [Steve Klabnik](https://github.com/steveklabnik)) are clearly a high priority.
 The guides in particular illustrate core concepts of the standard library in a conversational, accessible style. (contributed by [Nick Cox](https://github.com/thenickcox)
+* [Elastic](https://www.elastic.co/guide/index.html) - Elasticsearch is a search server based on Lucene.
+It provides a distributed, multitenant-capable full-text search engine with a RESTful web interface and schema-free JSON documents.
+Elasticsearch is developed in Java and is released as open source under the terms of the Apache License.
+Elasticsearch is the second most popular enterprise search engine. (contributed by [@NoScopie](https://github.com/NoScopie))

 ### Writing about Docs (again, in no particular order)